djradon/public-notes/vs.resources-that-refer-vs-resources-that-are.log.md

 - `prdct.toml` is kinda an identifier; unlike a corresponding note in the topic hierarchy, it won't change
 - differentiate resources that are addressable with `hasURL` - but not sure if that helps
 ```

+## t.2024.01.19.06

+- I'm almost ashamed that this contrast has remained so murky for so long.
+There are two separate issues:
+  1. for identifiers, are we identifying a web document or something that exists separately
+  2. for web documents, are they about something else or are they their own thing

+### #1

+- URL-like identifiers might return a document.
+  - Is there an issue of "how would you refer to that document", in case you wanted to?
+  - How does that document unambiguously convey that "the URL you requested is (primarily?) an identifier"

+### #2

+- is it just as easy as "everything is its own thing, but some web documents (like wiki pages) have essentially a single subject (likely specified as the title, but that could be specified in metadata by using an identifier), as well as one or more topics; and some things dont"
+- Maybe the issue is "is a note a definition/model" of something, i.e. an "expression" in WEMI parlance.

+### Examples

+- Does a daily journal note have a subject?
+Is its subject "Dave's January 19th"?
+Or is it "Some things Dave thought and did (or wrote) on January 19th"?
+-